Published September 2019

 Whether your home office is a designated space for running a business, the occasional telecommute, or simply a nook for paying bills and organizing your schedule, creating a comfortable, well-lit office will make you happier while you’re in it.

 When determining which room to use to refresh, consider how much time you’ll spend there, and how nice it needs to be to get you in there.
 If you dread going to your office you will likely fall behind with household chores or not be motivated for your job.

 Once you’ve chosen this room it's time to refresh it!

 Choosing just 3 elements should make this simple and fun for you.
 Google some ideas and pinpoint the end result you are looking for.
 Keep that in mind as you shop and decide which elements are most necessary for your Home Office.

 The first thing to consider for this refresh should be lighting.

 You will want great lighting to see what you’re doing but also natural lighting so your energy isn’t dissipated.
-Lamps on a work desk softens the look of an office and keeps it from looking too generic.
+Lamps on a work desk soften the look of an office and keeps it from looking too generic.
 Stand-up lamps in corners and a chandelier hanging in the middle are great for added light.

 Next up is furniture.

 What kinds of furniture do you need?
 Desk?
 Chairs?
 Plastic runner?
 Storage?
 Decoration?

 Keeping your desk light and airy will preserve the feel of openness.

 Purchase ergonomically made desks and chairs to keep your back and the rest of you healthy.
 Ensuring you are resting your elbows on the desk while typing or using your mouse, will save you much in chiropractic and massage fees later.

 If you work your full time job as a remote worker, you will most likely need all the accoutrements of a full-fledged office.
 Consider setting up the desk with storage for information and computer, along with another working space that can double as a meeting table for when your clients visit.